hlooman/polis-masternode-tool/doc/build-dmt-linux-fedora.md

 Execute the following command:

 ```
-docker pull bertrand256/build-dmt
+docker pull bertrand256/build-pmt
 ```

-**Build the image yourself, using the Dockerfile file from the DMT project repository.**
+**Build the image yourself, using the Dockerfile file from the PMT project repository.**

-* Download the https://github.com/Bertrand256/dash-masternode-tool/blob/master/build/fedora/Dockerfile file and place it in the *working directory*
+* Download the https://github.com/Bertrand256/polis-masternode-tool/blob/master/build/fedora/Dockerfile file and place it in the *working directory*
 * Execute the following command:
 ```
-docker build -t bertrand256/build-dmt .
+docker build -t bertrand256/build-pmt .
 ```

 #### 4. Create a Docker container

 A Docker container is an instance of an image (similar to how an object is an instance of a class in the software development world), and it exists until you delete it.
 You can therefore skip this step if you have created the container before.
-To easily identify the container, we give it a specific name (dmtbuild) when it is created so you can easily check if it exists in your system.
+To easily identify the container, we give it a specific name (pmtbuild) when it is created so you can easily check if it exists in your system.

 ```
-docker ps -a --filter name=dmtbuild --filter ancestor=bertrand256/build-dmt
+docker ps -a --filter name=pmtbuild --filter ancestor=bertrand256/build-pmt
 ```
 Create the container:

 ```
 mkdir -p build
-docker create --name dmtbuild -v $(pwd)/build:/root/dmt/dist -it bertrand256/build-dmt
+docker create --name pmtbuild -v $(pwd)/build:/root/pmt/dist -it bertrand256/build-pmt
 ```

-#### 5. Build the Dash Masternode Tool executable
+#### 5. Build the Polis Masternode Tool executable

 ```
-docker start -ai dmtbuild
+docker start -ai pmtbuild
 ```

 When the command completes, compiled binary can be found in the 'build' subdirectory of your current directory.